mrarthurwhite/mrarthurwhite.github.io/_posts/2021-07-05-java_orm_hibernate_w_sql_lite.markdown

 ---

-If you have read my previous entries I tried to get java to interact with an in memory database previously & was able to somehow make it work here [blog [link](https://mrarthurwhite.github.io/getting_db_persistence_up_with_javas_orm_hibernate)]
+If you have read my previous entries I tried to get java to interact with an "in memory" (rathermore accurately  "embedded") database previously & was able to somehow make it work here [blog [link](https://mrarthurwhite.github.io/getting_db_persistence_up_with_javas_orm_hibernate)]

 I am unsure how much work it was because even the basic tasks require a bit more effort than is reasonable when it comes to Java & linux & anything that does not involve getting toyed with by Microsoft.